How Does The Water Filtration System Work In A Super-automatic Espresso Machine?

 To better understand how water filtration works in a super-automatic espresso machine, let’s break down the process into three stages: pre-filtration, mechanism of water purification, and post-filtration.

-See also Can I Control The Extraction Time And Volume Of Espresso Shots With A Super-automatic Espresso Machine?
+See also What Brewing Parameters Can I Adjust On A Super-automatic Espresso Machine?

 Pre-filtration Stage